nvim-lua/nvim-lua-plugin-template/README.md

 - A .luacheckrc

-To get started writing a Lua plugin, I recommend reading the [nvim-lua-guide][nvim-lua-guide].
+To get started writing a Lua plugin, I recommend reading `:help lua-guide` and `:help write-plugin`.

 ## Scope